History and Development

 Since 1987 we have had a spacious venue in an advantageous location – Vestry Hall on Cemetery Road near the bustling London Road full of local businesses and restaurants as well as being near residential areas.
 This has enriched relationships and connections in the community and city.

 In 2017, 60 Somali families joined together to buy the freehold of our Vestry Hall venue. from Sheffield City Council.
 We worked with Glasshouse, Sheffield University Live Projects and an architect and structural engineer to produce an Architectural and Business Plan to develop our venue as a social enterprise centre.
-As requested by Christopher Graves, this is attached together with a recent review.

 Diaspora Multimedia Hub (DMH)